 The EBP Mission is to address the behavioral healthcare shortage in Nevada by:

-Providing evidence-based behavioral healthcare for children, adolescents, adults, and families
+• Providing concierge mental health care for children, adolescents, adults, couples, and families

 Our Story

-The EBP grew from Dr. Zimring’s desire to synthesize the best aspects of university medical centers, research-based programs and agencies, non-profit treatment centers, and for-profit educational companies and private practices into an integrated behavioral healthcare clinic and training program.
+The EBP’s story began in 2018, and grew from Dr. Zimring’s desire to synthesize the best aspects of university medical centers, research-based programs and agencies, non-profit treatment centers, and for-profit educational companies and private practices into an integrated behavioral healthcare clinic and training program.
+Over time, our team, our clinic, and our mission have evolved.
+But one thing has stayed the same - our commitment to providing high quality care while supporting our next generation of mental health providers.

-Nevada faces a mental health crisis.
-Our state is ranked 51st in the country for mental health services and availability according to Mental Health America.
+Our community faces a mental health crisis.
+Nevada consistently ranks 51st in the country for mental health services and availability according to Mental Health America.
 The EBP team believes it is not enough to provide high quality behavioral healthcare.
 We must actively work toward improving the availability and quality of skilled providers in our community, so that everyone who needs care can access it.
-The EBP is a sustainable training model in evidence-based services for current and future providers in the greater Las Vegas valley.
-In other words, The EBP is helping to grow evidence-based practitioners where none existed.

 What is “Evidence-Based Practice”?